Droplet Breakup Against an Isolated Obstacle: Appendix B: Comparing Droplet Shape and Motion from Simulations and Experiments

 In the bottom panel of Fig.~\ref{fig:Traj_small}, we find strong qualitative agreement between the droplet trajectories in experiments and simulations, which indicates that the simplified fluid model is appropriate for the experimental studies.

 As the droplet size increases relative to the obstacle size, its motion induces perturbations to the surrounding flow field, leading to distortions of the flow streamlines and higher-order hydrodynamic effects on the droplet dynamics.
 Resolving these effects would require two-way coupled computational fluid dynamics simulations with moving deformable interfaces.
-In the low Reynolds number regime, viscous dissipation dominates and inertial effects are suppressed, which limits the extent to which droplet-induced flow perturbations affect the droplet motion.
+Given that we are focusing on the low Reynolds number regime, viscous dissipation dominates and inertial effects are suppressed, which limits the extent to which droplet-induced flow perturbations affect the droplet motion.

 We can quantify the deformation of the droplet using the dimensionless shape parameter: ${\cal A} = P^2/(4\pi A)$, where $P=\sum_{i=1}^{N_v} l_i$ is the droplet perimeter, ${\cal A}=1$ for a circle, and ${\cal A}>1$ indicates shape-deformation due to interactions of the droplet with the obstacle.
 In Fig.~\ref{fig:Large_drop_snapshots} (a)-(f), (Supplementary Video 2) we show experimental images of a droplet that is larger than the obstacle with $D_0/R = 2.5$ as it interacts with the obstacle.
 The bottom panel shows a plot of the shape parameter $\cal{A}$ versus $\rm{x}_{CM}$ of the droplet for both experiments and simulations.
 Once again, we find qualitative agreement between the simulations and experiments.
 This level of agreement indicates that, despite its simplifying assumptions, the fluid model in the simulations can capture droplet shape evolution with sufficient accuracy to reliably predict the transition between break up and no-breakup regimes.